bbauska/UofM-AdvStyling/readme.md

 ![](images/image192.webp)
 {width="4.0in" height="2.24957239720035in"}

-Today we\'re going to talk about Bootstrap.
+Today we&apos;re going to talk about Bootstrap.

--   Bootstrap is a framework for creating web sites that\'s pretty popular among web designers.
+-   Bootstrap is a framework for creating web sites that&apos;s pretty popular among web designers.

 -   It focuses on a responsive, mobile-first approach and what this